 Business owners often waste time on frivolous tasks that don’t actually help them move closer to their goals.
 They’re just crossing off low-level tasks that give them a false sense of accomplishment but don’t help them hit their sales quota.
 Business owners need to focus on the activities that are actually going to get results.

 For example, if you’re selling products online, a high-value activity would be optimizing your website for conversions.
 This means making sure that your website is designed in a way that will encourage people to buy your products.

 Don’t waste your time on things that aren’t going to move the needle.
 If you need help determining what those things are, both professionally and personally, we are building a playlist on YouTube with the best resources to guide you through the process.

 The goal is to make more money than you spend.
 So, when you’re thinking about ways to close the gap and hit your sales quota, always think about what will have the biggest impact on your bottom line.

-According to Hubspot, 80% of sales require sales reps to make 5 follow-up calls, but a whopping 44% give up after just one follow-up call.
+According to HubSpot, 80% of sales managers require their reps to make 5 follow-up calls, but a whopping 44% give up after just one follow-up call.
 It’s vital to ensure that you and your team leave no stone unturned.
 There’s a reason 75% of companies say converting leads into customers is their top priority.
 Follow up on leads and concentrate on sealing the deal!